repoSpanner/repoSpanner/devel/CONTRIBUTE.md

     $ go test ./...

+### The devel folder

+The [devel](devel/) folder contains some scripts that you can use to aid in development of repoSpanner.
+The `build.sh` script uses podman to build a container that can be used to run the test suite. `test.sh` is used to run the tests in the container that results from running `build.sh`.

 ## Contributions

 Contributions are most welcome.
 To send a patch, send a pull request to the project on github.